Star Wars Universe Roleplaying Game

 Multiclassing

 Some heroes walk more than one path.
-Multiclassing allows your character to combine features from two different classes to reflect growth, experience, or narrative change.
-However, SWURPG uses a simplified, balanced multiclassing system designed to keep gameplay smooth and characters thematic.
+Multiclassing in SWURPG lets your character blend features from two different classes to reflect growth, training, or a major turning point in the story.
+The system is intentionally streamlined and capped at two classes to keep gameplay balanced, fast, and thematic.

 Who Can Multiclass?

 You may choose to multiclass starting at Level 4.
-You may only have two classes total over the course of your character's progression.
+A character may have no more than two classes total over the course of their career.
+This keeps builds focused and prevents overly complex three- or four-class combinations.

 Starting a New Class